-You’ll often get an automatic credit limit increase about six to 12 months after opening a new credit card account — as long as your account is in good standing.
+You’ll often get an automatic credit limit increase about six to 12 months after opening a new credit card account, as long as your account is in good standing.
 T

-We contacted American Express, Capital One, Chase, Citibank, and Discover corporate customer service representatives to ask about credit limit increases.
+We contacted American Express, Capital One, Chase, Citibank, and Discover corporate customer service representatives to find out more about their policies for credit limit increases.
 We were told that after five or six on-time monthly payments, you may be offered an automatic credit limit increase.

 Requesting a Credit Limit Increase

 Some credit card companies, such as American Express, will consider a credit limit increase as early as 60 days after opening your account.
-Other cards like those offered by Capital One require you to wait 12 months before requesting an increase if you are not automatically given one.
+Others require you to wait 12 months before requesting an increase if you are not automatically given one.

 Improving Your Odds of a Credit Limit Increase